-Once bed bugs breathe Tea Tree Oil, they get suffocated and die since they affect both the nervous and respiratory system.
+Once bed bugs breathe Tea Tree Oil, they get suffocated and die since they affect both the nervous and respiratory systems.
 Undiluted Tea Tree Oil is unsafe for humans during use.
 Well-diluted Tea Tree Oil will leave a lovely scent on the items or areas sprayed.

 What will kill bed bugs instantly?

 - Heat treatment and use of household dryer will kill bed bugs instantly.
 The generated heat denatures the hormonal system and enzymes (protein in nature), thus destroying them.

 - Diatomaceous Earth will also kill the entire lifecycle of the bed bugs.
 They destroy the exoskeleton/cuticle and inhabit the transport system, thus killing them.
 Superheated steam destroys the incubation stage of bed bugs’ eggs and their larvae.

 - Use of bed bugs sprays such as Eco Defense Bed bugs killer will kill bed bugs instantly.
 The sprays contain ingredients that destroy the bed bugs’ eggs or inhibits the hatching of the eggs.

 Bed bugs bite human beings and pets, injecting pain and leaves marks that may swell or lead to allergic reactions.
 It is also necessary to observe proper bed bugs in preventive measures.

 Homemade bed bugs remedies such as the use of Diatomaceous Earth, Borax, Baking powder, Steam treatment, Heat treatment, Tea tree, vinegar, or use of herbs such as Indiana Lilac leaves can keep off or kill bed bugs infestation in the home.